Nolan J. Coble

 Articles

-5. 2021.
+6. 2021.
 Quasi-polynomial time approximation of output probabilities of geometrically-local, shallow quantum circuits, Nolan J. Coble and Matthew Coudron.
 Conference on Quantum Information Processing (QIP 2021).
-Symposium on Foundations of Computer Science (FOCS 2021). [arXiv:2012.05460] or [IEEE]
+Symposium on Foundations of Computer Science (FOCS 2021). [arXiv:2012.05460] or [Conference Version]

 Talks

-1. 2021.
-Divide-and-conquer method for approximating output probabilities of geometrically-local, shallow-depth quantum circuits, presented to The IQC-QuICS Math and Computer Science Seminar. [pdf] and [Seminar Website]
+3. 2021.
+Divide-and-conquer method for approximating output probabilities of geometrically-local, shallow-depth quantum circuits, presented to the IQC-QuICS Math and Computer Science Seminar. [pdf]

 Contact Me